Saxophone, EWI, Music Composition & Production

 I immediately fell in love with the feeling and sound of playing saxophone and have been at it ever since.
 Over the years I’ve had the privilege of playing with a wide variety of local and national acts, touring the world, and recording on hundreds of projects from albums to TV and movie soundtracks.

 My EWI set ups are fairly complex, but the two I use most often are the EWI1000/EWV2000 original Akai EWI modified by Nyle Steiner, with a hardware rack that has various synths and effects in it including Roland XV2080, Roland D550, Oberheim Matrix 1000 synthesizers and an Akai MB-76 line mixer.
 My EWI 4000s set up uses an audio and midi wireless to communicate with Logic and Mainstage running on a MacBook Pro.
-I use hundreds of instruments within Logic and Reason.
+I use dozens of instruments within Logic and Reason.

 Believing Is Seeing